johnthedebs/basicproject/README.md

 This Is
 =======

 A Django skeleton project set up the way I like to roll.
 The requirements file will install Django with the following apps:

     django-debug-toolbar
     django-extensions
-    django-staticfiles

 as well as some supporting packages.
 See `requirements.txt` for a more complete list.

 It also takes care of the initial Django configuration that needs to be done for most projects, so that you can get started quickly.

 To Get Started
 ==============